lienynn/job-posting-page/README.md

 # Description

-This is a simple mockup of a job posting board built using React.
+This is a simple mockup of a job board page built using React.
 It has a filtering function that filters jobs based on a particular tech stack or position.

 ## Available Scripts